datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-Lesson Goal: Establish principles to follow for all projects.

 A project is a directory that contains project files.

-The modularity principle is especially important for projects.
+Learning Goal: Establish principles to follow for all projects.

-Modularity makes code easier to
+The Modularity and Reusability principles make code easier to
+- read,
 - organize,
 - maintain,
-- debug,
-- test, and
+- debug, and
-- reuse.
+- test.

 `@script`